p0deje/content-security-policy/README.md

 ## Copyright

-Copyright (c) 2012 Alex Rodionov.
+Copyright (c) 2012 Alexey Rodionov.
 See LICENSE for details.